Obama appeals to the people on foreign visits

 In eight years of trips overseas, President Barack Obama has sought to use the soaring, bridge-building rhetoric that rocketed him to the top of the political world in the United States on audiences overseas.
 He reaches past the leaders he meets at summits and state dinners to their people, trying to forge an emotional bond across barriers of language, ideology and culture.

-The tradition will continue when Obama addresses the Laotian people on Tuesday as he seeks to close a historical circle in a reclusive, Communist nation that was saturated by US bombing during a secret war linked the conflict in neighboring Vietnam.
-It will be one of the last major foreign policy speeches of Obama's administration and will sum up the pivot to Asia that is at the center of his global agenda.
+The tradition continues when Obama addressed the Lao people Tuesday as he seeks to close a historical circle in a reclusive, Communist nation that was saturated by US bombing during a secret war linked the conflict in neighboring Vietnam.

+"I realize that having a US president in Laos would have once been unimaginable," Obama said.
+"That conflict was another reminder that whatever the cause, whatever our intentions, war inflicts terrible toll, especially on innocent men, women and children.
+Today I stand with you in acknowledging the sacrifices on all sides of that conflict.
+From the anguish of war, there came an unlikely bond between our two peoples."

+It was one of the last major foreign policy speeches of Obama's administration.
+He summed up the pivot to Asia that is at the center of his global agenda as a lasting shift and not a "passing fad."

 Taken together, the carefully crafted speeches and town hall meetings that Obama has held overseas chart an oral history of his international vision and personal worldview.